filp/whoops/README.md

 - [`PrettyPageHandler`](https://github.com/filp/whoops/blob/master/src/Whoops/Handler/PrettyPageHandler.php) - Shows a pretty error page when something goes pants-up
 - [`CallbackHandler`](https://github.com/filp/whoops/blob/master/src/Whoops/Handler/CallbackHandler.php) - Wraps a closure or other callable as a handler.
 You do not need to use this handler explicitly, **whoops** will automatically wrap any closure or callable you pass to `Whoops\Run::pushHandler`
 - [`JsonResponseHandler`](https://github.com/filp/whoops/blob/master/src/Whoops/Handler/JsonResponseHandler.php) - Captures exceptions and returns information on them as a JSON string.
 Can be used to, for example, play nice with AJAX requests.
+- [`XmlResponseHandler`](https://github.com/filp/whoops/blob/master/src/Whoops/Handler/XmlResponseHandler.php) - Captures exceptions and returns information on them as a XML string.
+Can be used to, for example, play nice with AJAX requests.
+- [`SoapResponseHandler`](https://github.com/filp/whoops/blob/master/src/Whoops/Handler/SoapResponseHandler.php) - Captures exceptions and returns information on them as a SOAP string.
+Might be used for SOAP Webservices.

 ## Authors